holtgrewe/tracdox/trac-sphinx/source/Tutorial/IndexIterators.rst

 	:width: 300px

      At each node print the text of the edges from the root to the node.
-     You may only use the functions :dox:`VSTreeIterator#goDown goDown`, :dox:`VSTreeIterator#goRight goRight`, :dox:`TopDownHistoryIterator#goUp goUp` and :dox:`VSTreeIterator#goRoot goRoot`, :dox:`VSTreeIterator#isRoot isRoot` and :dox:`VSTreeIterator#representative representative` which returns the string that represents the node the iterator points to.
+     You may only use the functions :dox:`TopDownIterator#goDown goDown`, :dox:`TopDownIterator#goRight goRight`, :dox:`TopDownHistoryIterator#goUp goUp` and :dox:`VSTreeIterator#goRoot goRoot`, :dox:`VSTreeIterator#isRoot isRoot` and :dox:`VSTreeIterator#representative representative` which returns the string that represents the node the iterator points to.

    Hint
-     * Use a :dox:`TopDownHistoryIterator#TopDown History Iterator`.
+     * Use a :dox:`TopDownHistoryIterator TopDown History Iterator`.
      * The code skeleton could look like this:

        .. code-block:: cpp